firedrakeproject/firedrake/.github/ISSUE_TEMPLATE/zenodo_release.md

 Can you please create a Zenodo release for my upcoming publication:

-### On analytic and algebraic topology of locally Euclidean parameterization of infinitely differentiable Riemannian manifold
+### My Paper Title

-Attach the `firedrake.json` created by running `firedrake-zenodo -t "My paper title"` or `firedrake-zenodo -t "My paper title" --info-file README.txt`.
+Attach the `firedrake.json` created by running `firedrake-zenodo -t "My Paper Title"` or similar.
+For full documentation see [Firedrake's documentation on creating Zenodo releases](https://www.firedrakeproject.org/zenodo.html).